Restoring Functionality and Appearance

 All too often, we take our hands for granted, rarely thinking about how much they allow us to do until they are taken away from us through injury, accident, or disease.
-If you have experienced a traumatic injury to your hand or arm, if you find that your hands no longer function properly due to discomfort, weakness, and/or limited range of movement, or if you have been diagnosed with a degenerative disease in your upper extremity, you need the unique expertise offered by triple board-certified plastic surgeon, Dr. Asaf Yalif, at Y Plastic, Reconstructive, and Hand Surgery.
+If you have experienced a traumatic injury to your hand or arm, if you find that your hands no longer function properly due to discomfort, weakness, and/or limited range of movement, or if you have been diagnosed with a degenerative disease in your upper extremity, you need the unique expertise offered by triple board-certified plastic surgeon, Dr. Asaf Yalif, at Y Plastic Surgery.
+Our practice strives to deliver the best Hand Surgery Atlanta can offer.

 All hand surgeons, either a plastic surgeon or an orthopedic surgeon, understand the biomechanics of the hands.
 We understand that some birth defects and traumatic injuries may be better treated by an orthopedic surgeon, and that can be determined at a consultation.
 Dr. Yalif will provide you with the guidance you seek and work to restore your hands to a pleasing, natural appearance.